Core · Beginner

 All Down Quarters

-By the end · Two chords, a clean switch, and a minute of steady strumming.
-That's music.
+By the end · Two chords, a clean switch, a minute of music.

 The Rock Three

-E, A, and D — then the classic three-chord cycle, and a song everyone knows.
+E, A, D — then a song everyone knows.

 Hello, E

-Em plus one finger.
-Your pointer joins at fret 1 and minor turns into major — the easiest major chord on the guitar.
+Em plus one finger — the easiest major chord on the guitar.

 Hello, A

 Three fingers in a row at fret 2.
-A little crowded, hugely useful — A powers more songs than almost any chord.
+A powers more songs than almost any chord.

 Hello, D